douglascayers/sfdc-add-contacts-to-campaign-report-service/README.md

 ![subscribe](/images/subscribe_to_report.png)

-7) On the Report Subscription page, this is where you request how often you want your Contact report to run (e.g. weekdays at 3am) and when you want to be notified (e.g. when record count is greater than zero) and then how you want to be notified when those conditions are met (e.g. chatter post, email, execute a custom action).
+7) On the Report Subscription page, this is where you request how often you want your Contact/Lead report to run (e.g. weekdays at 3am) and when you want to be notified (e.g. when record count is greater than zero) and then how you want to be notified when those conditions are met (e.g. chatter post, email, execute a custom action).
 You can choose as many notification actions you want, but for our usage you must minimally choose `Execute a Custom Action` and select the apex class **AddContactsToCampaignReportAction**.
+Remember, despite my original branding here (add contacts to campaign...) this supports Contacts and Leads.

 ![report subscription](/images/report_subscription.png)

 8) To test the subscription, click the **Save & Run Now** button.
-If successful then your campaign should now include all the contacts from the report.
+If successful then your campaign should now include all the contacts/leads from the report.